99Mallman/99Mallman.github.io/project1_486/README.md

 ### Outputs
 The final output will be a map.
 It will have a chloropleth map of the most recent forest cover percentage per county of Maryland laid on top of the basemap.
 Each county will have a respective coxcomb chart with two bars, forest lost between 1973 and 2002 and again between 2010 and 2002.
 Hopefully, the map will reveal whether forest loss is esculating or slowing down on a regional scale.
+This project will require me to use both Rstudio and QGIS, meaning that I'll be able to portray what I've learned from both tools over the past few weeks.
+Some functions will be new, like the coxcomb part while others I've done before.
+I'll be demonstrating that I understand how to search for appropriate functions and data, edit metadata, write functional Markdown syntax, and create an understandable layer view map.